top of page

 I will never forget the first time we met.*

-*Note the English translation of the verb tanışmak, which uses the adverbial modifier “the first time” because to meet can mean buluşmak, as well as tanışmak.
+*Note the English translation of the verb tanışmak and the use of the adverbial modifier “the first time,” since to meet can mean buluşmak, as well as tanışmak.

 Revised: